What Is the Morse Code Light Translator?

 - Configure optional settings:

-- Light will flash according to the Morse code patterns of your text.
+- Lights will flash according to the Morse code patterns of your text.
 If sound is enabled, you'll hear the corresponding audio.

 - Click "Stop" to end the sequence.